VonHeikemen/devlog/content/tools/configuring-neovim-using-lua.md

 ## Conclusion

 Recap time.
-We learnt how to use lua from vimscript.
+We learned how to use lua from vimscript.
 We now know how to use vimscript from lua.
 We have the tools to activate, deactivate and modify all sorts of options and variables in neovim.
 We got to know the methods we have available to create our keymaps, and we know their limitations.
 We figure out how to use plugin managers that aren't written in lua, and saw a few alternatives that are written in lua.
 I say we are ready to use lua in neovim.

 For those who want to see a real world usage or whatever, I'll share a link to my current config in github: [neovim](https://github.com/VonHeikemen/dotfiles/tree/master/my-configs/neovim).